 A second Golden Age of Animation happening as we speak.

 50) George Kennedy or Alan North?
 (Submitted by Peet Gelderblom)

 As enjoyable as the Naked Gun features are, George Kennedy’s Captain Ed Hocken can’t hold a candle to Alan North’s in the original “Police Squad!” series, yielding the blankest stare known to Man.

-Be sure to watch it in full screen.
+Be sure to watch the video in full screen.
 Enjoy!
 (Spoiler-free)

 Spot the difference:

 Cameron Diaz in Richard Kelly’s upcoming The Box (2009)

 Nancy Allen in Brian De Palma’s Blow Out (1981)

 Francis Ford Coppola recently said: “The less expensive the film is, the more ambitious it can be.”
 Seen in this light, my upcoming short may be the most ambitious movie ever undertaken.